1There was a man in the land of Uz whose name was Job. That man was blameless and upright, and one who feared God and turned away from evil.

 8He took for himself a potsherd to scrape himself with, and he sat among the ashes.

 9Then his wife said to him, “Do you still hold on to your integrity?
 Curse God and die.”

 11Now when Job’s three friends heard of all the evil that had come on him, they each came from his own place, Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, and they made an appointment together to show him sympathy and to comfort him.

-12When they lifted up their eyes from a distance and did not recognize him, they raised their voices and wept, and they each tore his robe and sprinkled dust on their heads toward the heavens.
+12When they lifted up their eyes from a distance and did not recognize him, they raised their voices and wept, and they each tore his cloak and sprinkled dust on their heads toward the heavens.

 13So they sat down with him on the ground seven days and seven nights, and no one spoke a word to him, for they saw that his grief was very great.